FederatedAI/FATE/doc/federatedml_component/shap.md

 Understanding why a model makes a certain prediction and how a feature value contributes to the predict result are as the same importance as training an accurate model.
-For a better understanding of trained federated models, in FATE-1.8 we provides a brand new module 'Model Interpret' which offers novel model-interpretation algorithms specifically designed for federated machine learning.
+For a better understanding of trained federated models, in FATE-1.8 we provides a brand new module 'Model Interpret'.
 We initially tried to develop several algorithms to implement interpretation algorithms on federated learning.